 Pre-defined and published regulations regarding student admission are in place.
 Access policies, admission processes and criteria are implemented adequately.
-Pre-defined and published regulations regarding student progression are in place, with the exception of the progress in PhD research studies, which seems to be quite vaguely described.
+Pre-defined and published regulations regarding student progression are in place.
 Processes and tools to collect, monitor and act on information on student progression, are in place.
 Pre-defined and published regulations regarding student recognition are in place.
 Fair recognition of higher education qualifications, periods of study and prior learning, including the recognition of non-formal and informal learning, are essential components for ensuring the students' progress in their studies, while promoting mobility.
 In the EEC material package received, there seems not to be information regarding to specifics about institutional practice for recognition being in line with the principles of the Lisbon Recognition Convention and cooperation with other institutions, quality assurance agencies and the national ENIC/NARIC centre with a view to ensuring coherent recognition across the country.